grunwaldlab/poppr/cran-comments.md

 # Poppr version 2.8.2

-This version is an update to address the new RNG for R 3.6.0
+This is a resubmission to fix the broken ggplot2 url This version is an update to address the new RNG for R 3.6.0

 ## Test environments